tamilsivakan/tomcat_docker_manual/README.md

-# Multi Stage Docker build example g
+# Multi Stage Docker build example g TRIGGER BUILD FOR TESTING
 `Dockerfile` scontains various stages which are tagged by a name using `as`.

 ## Commands used